 - Pour the batter into the prepared cake pan and bake for 20 to 25 minutes, until the centre of the cake barely trembles when the pan is shaken (the cake should be very moist in the middle) and the top is a bit crackly looking.

 - Let the cake cool completely in the tin before you turn it out, then revert it so that the crackly side is facing upward.
-Dust with icing sugar and serve at room temperature.
+Serve at room temperature.

 You can find these recipes and more family favourites on our blog, www.dinnerdujour.org.